MicrosoftDocs/power-platform/power-virtual-agents/build-22/authoring-variables.md

 When a topic asks a question or obtains a variable from an action in some other way, the variable can be returned to the original topic that redirected to it.

 In this case, the variable also becomes part of the original topic and can be used like any other variable.
-This helps you construct the topic, so that information the bot obtains is available across topics, reducing the need for global variables.
+This helps you construct the topic, so that information the bot obtains is available across topics reducing the need for global variables.

 To return a variable to the original topic, set the variable's property: